gdkimaiyo/cs50x.practice/src/wk9/froshims/readme.md

 # Frosh IMS
-Flask Web App to register students to Inter-Mural Sports
+Flask Web App that registers students to Inter-Mural Sports

 ## To Get Started
 Navigate to the directory where frosh IMS project is located.